Maxoplata/simple-locize/README.md

 ## Installation

-You can install Simple Locize via Composer.
+You can install Simple Locize via NPM.
 Run the following command in your terminal:

 ```bash
 npm install simple-locize